devdays-2016/concourse-slides/presentation.md

   - lots of parallelism
 - debuggable builds
   - `hijack` recent builds
-- add your own resources
+- add your own resources (any language)
   - as long as they support basic API

+^ Resources are simple binaries that need to support a basic contract and can thus be in any language or script.

 ---